X

 Getting older usually means the development of “liver spots,” or sunspots.
 These spots form from years of UV exposure.
 Growing up in the 80’s and 90’s meant you likely didn’t wear sunscreen, or at least not a lot of it.
 As adults, we’re definitely paying for those golden tans we used to get each year.

-UV damage is also referred to as free radical damage.
-Free radicals attack your cells and damage them, resulting in skin spots that can become permanent.
+We talked aboutultraviolet radiation damage when we discussed free radical damage.
+Those free radicals attack your cells and damage them, resulting in skin spots that can become permanent.
+Eventually, the damage can lead to sunburns, dark spots of hyperpigmentation, and even skin cancer.

 While it isn’t likely fish oil will help you eradicate those sunspots overnight (or even over a longer period of time), it can help diminish their appearance.
 Fish oil also is thought to help with wound healing and can inhibit melanin production, which may help reduce the risk of developing UV-related sunspots.